-Aryo Khakpour is a Vancouver based multidisciplinary performer and theatre-maker.
-He holds a BFA in Theatre Performance from Simon Fraser University where Penelope Stella, DD Kugler and Steven Hill mentored him.
+Aryo Khakpour is a Vancouver based multidisciplinary performer, director and dramaturg.
+He holds a BFA in Theatre Performance from Simon Fraser University, where Penelope Stella, DD Kugler and Steven Hill mentored him.
 Aryo has been involved in multiple theatre, dance, and film productions in Vancouver.
-He has had the pleasure and honour of working with Cheryl Prophet, Lois Anderson, Judy Radul, Rob Kitsos, David Raymond (Out Innerspace Dance Theatre), Billy Marchenski (Radix Theatre Society), Flick Harrison, Tim Carlson (Theatre Conspiracy), Justine A. Chambers, and David McIntosh (Battery Opera) among many others.

 Originally from Tehran and based in Vancouver, Arash Khakpour is privileged to be a dance artist on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh First Nations.
 He is a graduate of Out Innerspace’s Modus Operandi training program, has completed the Cultch’s Youth Mentorship program, and is a recipient of the contact improvisation scholarship at EDAM under the direction of Peter Bingham.
 Arash has had the privilege of working with Wen Wei Dance, Out Innerspace Dance Theatre, Kinesis Dance Somatheatro, Company 605, Constance Cooke, and David McIntosh (Battery Opera) among many others.